Measurement of the dynamic charge response of materials using low-energy, momentum-resolved electron energy-loss

 \section{Experimental Approach}

 There are three practical ways one might approach implementing an M-EELS experiment.
-The first is to use a single-point, aberration-corrected Ibach spectrometer \cite{ibachBook}, widely used in surface science, mating it to a multi-axis sample goniometer and control system with the degrees of freedom necessary to mimic a triple-axis spectrometer \cite{shiraneBook}.
+The first is to use a single-point, aberration-corrected Ibach spectrometer \cite{ibachBook}, widely used in surface science, mating it to a multi-axis sample goniometer and control system with the degrees of freedom necessary to mimic a triple-axis spectrometer used for inelastic neutron or x-ray scattering \cite{shiraneBook}.
 The advantages of this approach are that high resolution, $\Delta E \sim 0.5$ meV, has already been demonstrated \cite{ibachPenultimate}, and that alignment and data collection protocols from inelastic neutron scattering can be implemented in a straight-forward way.
 The disadvantage of this approach is that data collection is slow, as the spectrometer samples only one $({\bf q},\omega)$ point at a time.

 The second approach is to use a variant on an Ibach spectrometer that provides parallel energy detection, i.e., a cylindrical analyzer with a position-sensitive detector \cite{davidMCA}.
 This approach is faster, in principle, since a full energy spectrum may be collected in parallel.
-But aberration-free focusing combined with high throughput is more challenging to achieve with the analyzer in this configuration.
+But aberration-free focusing combined with high throughput is more challenging to achieve in the analyzer in this configuration.

 The third approach is to combine an Ibach-type electron gun \cite{ibachBook} with an ARPES hemispherical analyzer \cite{zhuHemisphere,ibachHemisphere}.
 This approach provides, in principle, the fastest data collection rate, since it samples a complete wedge of momentum and energy space in parallel.
 The disadvantage is experimental complexity: In triple axis spectroscopy, the momentum transfer, {\bf q}, is quantified by precisely measuring the angle between the scattered electrons and the direct beam.
 Reflection EELS measurements must, however, be carried out at a scattering angle greater than $\sim 60^o$, so that appreciable in-plane momenta can be reached without horizon problems from the sample surface.
 The angular acceptance of a hemispherical analyzer is typically only about $30^o$, so the incident and scattered electrons cannot both be measured in a fixed experimental geometry.
 The electron gun itself must, therefore, be placed on a rotation stage \cite{zhuHemisphere}, so the angle between the beam and the analyzer can be adjusted, introducing many alignment complications as well as significantly elevated cost compared to other approaches.